quintel/etmodel/lib/ymodel/readme.md

   - Text

-## Plan of attack:
+## Roadmap:

-We've decided its best to chop the work into chunks.

-WUT IS THIS?
+#### First stage
+- Build a library that enables us to wrap a yaml file with a simple AR-like API implementing methods such as find, where and the simple relations.
+- Build a script that dumps a record to YAML.
+- Migrate Tabs and Sidebar items to YModel.

+#### Second stage
+- Convert all "Semi-static data models" to YModel.

+## What models do we want to migrate?

+#### These models have been migrated
+- Tab
+- SidebarItem

+#### These models need to be migrated but seem simple to tackle:
+- Slide
+- InputElement
+- OutputElement

+#### These models need to be migrated but seem simple to tackle:
 - OutputElementSerie
 - OutputElementType
 - AreaDependency
 - Text
 - Constraint
-  - SidebarItem
 - Target

-Some models can stay more or less the same.
-  - Tab
-  - Slide
-  - InputElement
-  - OutputElement

-Some models can be deleted.
+#### These models can be deleted
   - Target

-Some models could be implemented in a different way.
+#### These models should be implemented in a different way.
   - Description

-create_table "area_dependencies", id: :integer, options: "ENGINE=InnoDB DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_unicode_ci", force: :cascade do |t|
-  t.string "dependent_on"
-  t.text "description"
-  t.integer "dependable_id"
-  t.string "dependable_type", limit: 191
-  t.index ["dependable_id", "dependable_type"], name: "index_area_dependencies_on_dependable_id_and_dependable_type"
-end